Updated 10 April 2025

 Security systems

 Find out if there are any security measures you should know about.
 As well as ensuring you have a set of keys, make sure you’re aware of any alarm systems and how to operate them.
-It’s also good to have emergency numbers just in case anything goes wrong with the apartment/home you’re looking after.
+It’s also good to have emergency numbers just in case anything goes wrong with the home you’re looking after.

 Other useful information you should have before starting a new sit:

-- Number for the electric/heating supply company in case there’s a power outage or a leak
+- Number for the electric/heating supply company in case there’s a power outage or a leak.

-- Contact of the designated person for repairs (plumbers or electricians, for example)
+- Contact of the designated person for repairs (plumbers or electricians, for example).

-- Third-party emergency contact just in case you can’t get ahold of the owner of the home and pets
+- Third-party emergency contact just in case you can’t get ahold of the owner of the home and pets.

-- Information about the go-to vet for the pets you’re going to be caring for
+- Information about the go-to vet for the pets you’re going to be caring for.

 Pet and home quirks